 Here at Zing, a leading buy-to-let mortgage broker (as well as every other kind of mortgage under the sun), we’re pleased to pass on our Top Ten Tips for Buy-to-Let.
 This means that if you decide to launch into the rental market, at least you’ll do it with your eyes open.
 There are upsides and possible downsides, needless to say.

-First, let’s explore what happened to make buy-to-let less favorable.
+First, let’s explore what happened to make buy-to-let less favourable.
 The esteemed governor of the Bank of England, Mark Carney, was concerned that buy-to-let investment was a serious threat to the UK housing market.
 He issued tougher rules for mortgage companies and other lenders.
 There was a 3% surcharge on stamp duty for buy-to-let properties as well as second homes.
 Then lenders tightened their belts ahead of a reduction of tax relief on mortgage interest.
 Landlords’ ‘wear and tear’ allowance, which enabled them to claim expenses for upgrading their properties, was removed.
-Last but not least, there was the referendum and all the economic wobbles that caused, either in reality or in public perception.
+Last but not least, there were the referendum and all the economic wobbles that caused, either in reality or in public perception.

 Buy-to-let is tougher than it once was, for sure.
-However, with low-interest rates and good mortgage deals to be had these days, it could be an effective way to bring in a regular income for you.
+However, with low interest rates and good mortgage deals to be had these days, it could be an effective way to bring in a regular income for you.
 Investing in bricks and mortar certainly feels somehow solid and trustworthy against other more airy-fairy deals like stocks and shares.
 Rents are rising and will continue to so with inflation on the horizon.
 Despite this, there’s still a huge demand for properties to let.

 So here goes with the Top Ten Tips: